CAMPSLOPY/CAMPSLOPY/README.md

  - I built WORD GUESS GAME with HTML, CSS & VANILLA JAVASCRIPT.
  - A landing Page called LOOP STUDIO which i re-created from frontendmentor.io
  - I built a prototype Landing page of a subscription App with Dark Mode.
+ - Currently building more projects to add to my portfolio